Sylar-codex/react-teams-matchup/README.md

 ### VERSIONS
 NODE JS:
-The current build of this app uses npm 8.5.5
+npm version 8.5.5

 Postgres:
-The current version of postgres running in docker is postgres 14.5
+postgres version 14.5
 #### Available Scripts

 In the project directory, you can run the following commands: